Coming Soon:

 dorm style each with own bath....with bring your own

-sheets/bedding/blankets) for $175 per person, plus six catered meals, access to
+sheets/ bedding/ blankets) for $175 per person, plus six catered meals, access to

-all meetings/talks/workshops, snacks/break refreshments, and also a camp
+all meetings/ talks/ workshops, snacks/ break refreshments, and also a camp

 liability coverage (form required to be filled out).
 Also no fee for vendors

-other than normal lodging costs for meeting/catered meals.
+other than normal lodging costs for meeting/ catered meals.

 For more information see:

-http://www.tucsonymca.org/site/c.grLOK1PJLqF/b.691235/k.D62C/Retreat.htm or
+Retreat or

-http://www.tucsonymca.org or visit OrganicBeekeepers
+tucsonymca.org or visit OrganicBeekeepers

-at http://groups.yahoo.com/group/organicbeekeepers/ or contact Dee Lusby for
+or contact Dee Lusby for

-information/registration at: 520-398-2474 eve.
+information/ registration at: 520-398-2474 eve.

 For payment of registration per person of $175, due in advance of attending,